MedSAE: Dissecting MedCLIP Representations with Sparse Autoencoders: Experiments and Results

 \section{Experiments and Results}

 This section evaluates our previously introduced method, showing that MedSAEs effectively disentangle superposed representations in MedCLIP embeddings, revealing structured and clinically meaningful features.
 These results support the potential of SAEs as a practical tool for mechanistic interpretability in vision-language models, bridging the gap between deep feature representations and human-understandable medical concepts.
+We provide the source code in the supplementary and will release it publicly upon acceptance.